 - What compensation can a person who was harmed by Zantac recover in a lawsuit?

-Contact Our Drug Injury Law Firm if You Have Been Exposed
+Contact Our Zantac Cancer Law Firm if You Have Been Exposed

 If you are currently taking Zantac you should speak to your doctor right away.
 If you have taken the drug and developed a digestive or other type of cancer, you should consider taking immediate legal action against the drugmakers who manufactured, marketed, and sold the defective drug.
 Time is of the essence, because there are statutes of limitations that apply to filing personal injury claims at both the federal and state levels.

 The drug recall attorneys at Rosenfeld Injury Lawyers LLC are monitoring potential Zantac cancer lawsuits across the United States.
 Our office is centrally located in Chicago, Illinois, and we are here to provide you with the latest information on recalls and pending litigation involving monetary damages.
 We invite you to discuss your experience and your legal options with us at no cost or obligation.

 What is NDMA?